-JUAN GONZALEZ: Michael, there’s also been reports in the past week that conditions at Guantanamo got so bad for some of the detainees that there were attempts at a protest in terms of suicide hangings.
-Do you have any information on that or any speculation about —
+JUAN GONZALEZ: Michael, there have also been reports in the past week that the conditions at Guantanamo got so bad for some of the detainees that there were attempts and a protest in terms of suicide hangings.
+Do you have any information on that or any speculation about that particular—

-MICHAEL RATNER: There’s been attempts at suicide throughout the Guantanamo period and serious ones, and the United States decided they don’t like the word "suicide" so they called them self-injurious behavior or, you know, words that don’t use that.
-This one happened about a year ago, it was 23 people who attempted to commit a mass suicide.
-Got stopped.
+MICHAEL RATNER: Yeah, there’s been—there’s been attempts at suicide throughout the Guantanamo period, and serious ones.
+And the United States decided they don’t like the word “suicide,” so they call them self-injurious behavior or, you know, words that don’t use that.
+But this one happened about a year ago.
+It was 23 people who attempted to commit a mass suicide, got stopped.
 Some of them had to be hospitalized.
 But that is about the conditions.
 When we talk about Alberto Gonzales, we cannot separate him from Guantanamo.
-Guantanamo is where the stuff began.
-It’s where — it is an experiment in torture and cruel, inhuman and degrading treatment and it is not just Habib in Australia.
-The other people who were released, the other four British people also subject to all of this kind of stuff from dogs to stripping to the whole range of stuff.
-The sad thing is it’s still going on.
-It’s still going on, whether it’s in Guantanamo or Abu Ghraib.
+Guantanamo is where this stuff began.
+It’s where they—it’s an experiment in torture, in cruel and inhuman and degrading treatment.
+And it’s not just Habib in Australia.
+You know, the other people who were released, the other four British people, also subject to all of this kind of stuff, from dogs to stripping to the whole range of stuff.
+And the sad thing is, it’s still going on.
+It’s still going on, whether it’s in Guantanamo or Iraq.

-JUAN GONZALEZ: But it seems that the more revelations come out about how systemic this kind of treatment was, the less attention it is getting in the U.S. corporate media compared to obviously when the Abu Ghraib scandal first broke.
-You are getting less and less actual coverage or even outrage about how systemic this has been.
+JUAN GONZALEZ: But it seems that the more that the revelations come out about how systemic this kind of treatment was, the less attention it is getting in the U.S. corporate media compared to obviously when the Abu Ghraib scandal first broke.
+You’re getting less and less actual coverage, or even outrage, about how systemic this has been.

 AMY GOODMAN: Speaking of Germany, Michael Ratner, you went to Berlin.
-We spoke to you when you filed suit against Donald Rumsfeld, the war secretary, the Defense Secretary.
+We spoke to you when you filed a suit against Donald Rumsfeld, the war secretary, the defense secretary.
 He is now not going to a conference in Germany in February because the German government did not quash this suit.
 Can you explain?